mojodojodev/mojodojo.dev/updates.md

 - Can reorganize tutorials without breaking links by taking advantage of `#heading-tags`
 - Users can download a single `.md` file and use it offline in a code editor
 - A single link will have a higher hit rate improving ranking on search engines

+Updated to VuePress 2.0.0-beta.61

+Add redirects for new page structure and migrate to webpack to support it